grounds/grounds.io/README.md

 * `NEWRELIC_LICENSE_KEY`
 * `NEWRELIC_APP_NAME`

+>New Relic metrics are available only when running in production mode.

 ## Open rails console

 For ease of debugging, you can open a rails console inside a container: